ZILosoft/mattermost-reply/README.md

 ## What It Does

-- Adds a `Цитата` action next to post hover actions.
+- Adds a `Quote` action next to post hover actions.
 - Lets you select part of a message and quote only that fragment.
 - Keeps quoting scoped correctly:
   - quotes from the center channel go to the center channel composer;